-How to Build a External Voltage Regulator for Dodge, Jeep, Chrysler
+How to Build an External Voltage Regulator for Dodge, Jeep, Chrysler

-If you look at the back of a alternator there will be three connections, one large gauge wire going to the starter that hooks to the positive battery terminal and two small wires that go to the computer.
+If you look at the back of the alternator, there will be three connections, one large gauge wire going to the starter that hooks to the positive battery terminal and two small wires that go to the computer.

 The two small wires are what regulate the voltage and are the only connections that need modifying on the alternator.

-The two wires that go into the alternator from the voltage regulator do not matter and and are interchangeable.
+The two wires that go into the alternator from the voltage regulator do not matter and are interchangeable since it is alternating current.

 The only wire that is very important (since it will fry the regulator if done wrong) is the center pole on the regulator that goes to the positive battery terminal.